 Dirty Debate, And How To Stop It

-Dive into this topic by watching the video, followed by key explanations and exercises below:
+Dive into this topic by watching the video, followed by key concepts below:

 Sometimes productive cognitive friction and debate gets derailed because we simply “debate dirty,” especially when we feel like we’re losing.